twitchdev/twitch-cli/docs/mock-api.md

 As of the 1.1 release, this product is in an **open beta** and any bugs should be filed via GitHub Issues.
 Given the breadth of the tool, it is likely you may run across oddities; please fill out an issue if that is the case.

+All commands exit the program with a non-zero exit code when the command fails, including when the mock API server fails to start.

 ## generate

 This command will generate a specified number of users with associated relationships (e.g. subscriptions/mods/blocks).